privacyidea/privacyidea/doc/configuration/token_config.rst

   a RADIUS server.
 * :ref:`sms` - A token that sends the OTP value to the mobile phone of the user.
-* :ref:`email_token` - A token that sends the OTP value to the EMail address of the user.
+* :ref:`tiqr` - A Smartphone token that can be used to login by only scanning a QR code.
+* :ref:`u2f` - A U2F device as specified by the FIDO Alliance.
+This is a USB device to be used for challenge response authentication.
 * :ref:`yubico` - A Yubikey hardware that authenticates against the Yubico Cloud service.
 * :ref:`yubikey` - A Yubikey hardware initialized in the AES mode, that authenticates against privacyIDEA.
 * Daplug - A hardware OTP token similar to the Yubikey.
-* :ref:`tiqr` - A Smartphone token that can be used to login by only scanning a QR code.

 The Tokentypes: